 The Story of the Two Crosses (Books Factory Press, 2008 & Decapolis Press, 2016) is the biography of Lance Corporal William Coltman, the most highly decorated non-commissioned officer of the British Army.
 Among the medals awarded to him were: Military Medal and Bar, Distinguished Conduct Medal and Bar, and the highest award of all, the Victoria Cross.
 Each medal being awarded as a result of outstanding bravery, a disregard for personal safety and an unquestioned devotion of duty.
 The most unusual aspect of these distinctions is that William never fired a shot and never used weapons.

 William (Bill) Harold Coltman (1891-1974) was a gardener from the village of Rangemore near Burton-on-Trent, Staffordshire.
-Like many others he responded to the recruitment drive at the start of World War 1 but refused to fight because of his strong beliefs – he was a member of an Exclusive Brethren assembly.
+Like many others he responded to the recruitment drive at the start of World War 1 but refused to fight because of his strong beliefs – he was an Open Brethren member.
 Bill volunteered for the British Army in January 1915 and served in the 1st/6th Battalion North Staffordshire Regiment.
 As an infantryman, he was issued with a rifle.

 After spending a night trapped under heavy fire in a shell-hole listening to the cries of wounded soldiers he vowed never again to shoulder a rifle.
 The next morning, he submitted a request to retrain as a stretcher bearer.
 After Bill’s medical training, his equipment was just a small first aid box.
 Bill was 5′ 4” tall (163 cm), only slightly taller than the required height to join the army but was enormously strong – a strength which enabled him to to carry the wounded to safety on his back.